Simple Homogeneous Structures and Indiscernible Sequence Invariants: Introduction

 More recently, Palac\'in \cite{palacin2012omega} showed that an $\omega$-categorical $CM$-trivial simple theory is low and asked \cite[see the Question on Page 10]{palacin2012omega} if every simple $\omega$-categorical theory is low.\footnote{This also appears as \cite[Question 2, page 755]{casanovas2002local}.
 Palac\'in hints that without some additional assumption, there isn't strong evidence that that the question should have an affirmative answer.} Simon \cite{simon2022cat} classified $\omega$-categorical NIP structures of rank one.
 A version of Simon's classification result was extended to the higher rank setting by Onshous and Simon \cite{onshuus2021dependent}.
-Shelah \cite{shelah1971stability} famously showed that any unstable NIP structure is SOP, and asked if one can show the stronger statement that the structure has an interpretable infinite linear order.
+Shelah \cite{shelah1971stability} showed that any unstable NIP structure is SOP, and asked if one can show the stronger statement that the structure has an interpretable infinite linear order.
 Simon \cite{simon2022linear} showed this in the case that the theory is assumed to be $\omega$-categorical.
-There is an equally extensive literature around $\omega$-categoricity in more specific algebraic contexts.
-See page 7 of \cite{cherlin2021homogeneity} for an extensive collection of references.
+Often under the (equivalent) assumption of having an oligomorphic permutation group, there is an equally extensive literature in more specific algebraic contexts.
+See page 7 of Cherlin's bibliography of homogeneity and related topcis \cite{cherlin2021homogeneity}.